bravoPan/gilbert-website/content/post/ten_min/index.md

 ## Overview

-1. Ten Minute can show you the simple movies' description in 10 minutes, just view the movie that caught your eyes.
+1. Ten Minute can show you the simple movies' description in 10 minutes and more than 1000 movies, just view the movie that caught your eyes.
 2. Just Create your own Account and view the movies, vote for the movie you like!

 {{< figure src="https://bravopan.github.io/ten_min_detail.png" title="The Detail of the movies which you are interested" >}}